 Over the last decades, the world has witnessed several positive developments in gender equality, diversity, and inclusion.
 Rightsholders and activists worldwide have built communities, taken to the streets, filed lawsuits, and advocated for their rights.
 Their efforts have put sexual and reproductive health and rights (SRHR) firmly on the international agenda.
-There are also growing demands to end violence against women and LGBTIQ people based on sexual orientation, gender identity, expression, and sex characteristics (SOGIESC).
-The 2030 Agenda for Sustainable Development is a significant achievement that affirms the crucial importance of gender equality and women's empowerment as integral to all other sustainable development goals and their realization.
-Furthermore, several countries have made remarkable progress in intensifying human rights protection for LGBTIQ+ people in recent years.
-Sexual orientation is now enshrined in at least one protective law in more than 80 countries that offering some form of protection against violence and discrimination based on sexual orientation, gender identity, and expression.
+There are also growing demands to end violence against women based on sexual orientation, gender identity and expression, and sex characteristics (SOGIESC).
+A significant achievement is the 2030 Agenda for Sustainable Development.
+It affirms the crucial importance of gender equality and women's empowerment, integrating them into all other development goals.

 Despite these developments, the potential of women, LGBTIQ+ people, and other marginalized groups remains woefully untapped.
-Globally, these rightsholders remain underrepresented in decision-making spaces, face economic hardship due to discrimination and exclusion, and continue to be targets of physical and sexual abuse.
+Globally, these groups remain underrepresented in decision-making spaces, face economic hardship due to discrimination and exclusion, and continue to be targets of physical and sexual abuse.